Wipadika/Early2019-Interview-Task-Wipadika-innovations/README.md

 ![](images/image2.png)

-6) Once Done provide firebase commands to build, run , and deploy functions
+6) Once Done provide firebase commands to build, run and deploy.

 7) ZIP the folder and send it to dev@wipadika.com